ipfs/kubo/docs/config.md

 are used, so the constant `k` is 7 in the formula.

-Enabling the BloomFilter can provide performance improvements specially when responding to many requests for inexistant blocks.
+Enabling the BloomFilter can provide performance improvements specially when responding to many requests for inexistent blocks.
 It however requires a full sweep of all the datastore keys on daemon start.
-On very large datastores this can be a very taxing operation, particulary if the datastore does not support querying existing keys without reading their values at the same time (blocks).
+On very large datastores this can be a very taxing operation, particularly if the datastore does not support querying existing keys without reading their values at the same time (blocks).

 Default: `0` (disabled)